 Every potential invader knew that this toilet room would provide easy access to the building.
 All they had to do was use a ladder and climb through the opening on the bottom.

-This is probably the only bathroom I’ve ever seen that locked from the outside.
-It was a clever idea, because was such a weak point in the castle’s defenses.
+This is probably the only bathroom I've ever seen that locks from the outside.
+A clever idea, because was such a weak point in the castle's defenses.